-You need to end your wedding dinner with a bang, so naturally, you’re going to need an awesome dessert table.
+You need to end your wedding dinner with a bang, so naturally, you’re going to need an awesome wedding dessert display.
 Your sweet table is the pièce de résistance of the meal and deserves a bit of TLC.
-Yes, dressing it to the nines is essential, there are a few more things to consider when putting yours together.
+Yes, dressing it to the nines is essential, but there are a few more things to consider when putting yours together.

-Here are a few things to consider when putting together your dessert display.
+Here are a few things to consider when putting together your wedding dessert display.

 You don’t have to serve cake